satuhalinen/classroom/README.md

+# Classroom

+## Introduction

+This is a project done on a course called TypeScript.
+In the chapter below you can read what was asked to do.

+## Description of the assignment

 Complete the 6 functions with proper types in **classroom.ts** and check UI to interact with the form and submit your own grades (on top of the ones that were already provided).

 Here's a description of what each function should do: